Alpine-DAV/ascent/src/docs/sphinx/Actions/Expressions.rst

 .. function:: avg(arg1)

-    Return the field average of a mesh variable.
+    Return the field average of a field.

     :type arg1: field
     :param arg1: